key-connect/services/docs/api/Apis/DefaultApi.md

 # **getAccountTransactions**
 > BlockchainAccountTransactions getAccountTransactions(chainId, accountId, network, cursor)

-Gets transactions for given account on a given blockchain specified by the &#x60;chainId&#x60; parameter.

 Returns paginated list of transactions.

+    Gets transactions for given &#x60;accountId&#x60; on a given blockchain identified by the &#x60;chainId&#x60; parameter.
+Return the &#x60;cursor&#x60; value in the next call to get the next page.

 ### Parameters